How HMRC uses debt enforcement powers, debt collection agencies and what happens if you live abroad when you do not pay your tax bill.

 Insolvency usually only applies when one or more of the following are met:

-- we think a customer’s debt position will not be recovered and they will not be able to pay future debts
+- we think your debt position will not be recovered and you will not be able to pay future debts

-- we suspect a customer is not being honest about the assets they hold, and we think they could pay quicker
+- we suspect you are not being honest about the assets you hold, and we think you could pay quicker

-The insolvency processes we are involved in include, but are not limited to, the following.
+Insolvency processes we are involved in include, but are not limited to:

 For companies, a Company Voluntary Arrangement will need a licensed insolvency practitioner to put forward a proposal to creditors.
 The company directors will review the company’s past history and future trading prospects with the insolvency practitioner.
 If all parties are satisfied that there is a workable way forward for the company, a proposal explaining how its debts are to be dealt with can be considered by its creditors.